What is a 409A Valuation?

 For the Financials section we tend to display a 12-month income statement (cash or accrual) along with charts displaying core metrics we believe should be prominent in a sales pitch for the business or when summarizing current performance.

 In the Notes and Findings section we provide analysis on the business’s financial record, cost structure, core financial metrics and growth and draw attention to any anomalies that could affect a valuation.

 In our Valuations Methodology section, you can gain an insight into how your chosen business is valued.
 We explain the Discounted Cashflow Model, Comparative Multiples, The Revenue Multiple/Revenue Regression method, and the Price Regression model and how these models affect your valuation.
 Having some grounding in how online businesses are valued will help business owners to better understand their business’s marketability.

 In the report’s Summary, we bring together all the above information to present your individual results for each of the valuation methodologies along with your Valuation Conclusion.
 Our conclusion makes a few key assumptions, which are listed, including that the business receives a majority cash-up-front offer, and attracts multiple qualified offers.

 NB: Business valuations created by FE International, or any other M&A advisor, will only be as accurate as the information that is provided during due diligence.

-The turnaround time of a valuation report can vary from a few days to 8 weeks, depending on the data we receive and the nature of the business.
+The turnaround time of a valuation report can vary, depending on the data we receive and the nature of the business.
 Once the report is delivered to our clients, FE International is happy to discuss any queries they might have.